 A logical to indicate if the left hinge should be used as opposed to the right hinge.

 A logical indicating if the softplus function, a smooth approximation to the rectified linear transformation, should be used.

-A prefix for generated column names, default to "right_relu_" when right hinge transformation and "left_relu_" for reversed/left hinge transformations.
+A prefix for generated column names, defaults to "right_relu_" for right hinge transformation and "left_relu_" for reversed/left hinge transformations.

 A character string that is unique to this step to identify it.

 recipe with the new step added to the

 $$max(0, x - c)$$ and is also known as the ReLu or right hinge function.

 reverse is true, then the transformation is reflected about the